MGitHubL/Deep-Temporal-Graph-Clustering/README.md

 1 Download the pretrain emb from [[release](https://github.com/MGitHubL/TGC/releases/tag/pretrain.emb)], and then unzip it into the ./framework/pretrain folder.

-2 Run the 'main.py' in ./framework.
+2 Run the 'main.py' in ./framework folder.

-3 Run the 'clustering.py' in ./framework/experiments.
+3 Run the 'clustering.py' in ./framework/experiments folder.

 Note that the node embeddings in the 'emb' folder are just placeholders, you need run the main code to generate them.